northern-nm-highlights/northern-nm-highlights.github.io/docs/index.md

 * Users will be an out-of-state visitor, visiting Northern New Mexico and wanting some good advice as where to go.
 * Northern New Mexico people needing a place to go where they have never been.
->Out-of-state visitors likely have never been here, and are in need of a little good advice on where to go!
+* Out-of-state visitors, needing a guide on where to go!

->Many local people have never been as far as 2 hours away from their home in there entire life!
+* Local people who are in need of a quick and fast in state getaway!

 ## Client component